guidance-guarantee-programme/pension_guidance/content/appointments.md

   - appointments
 ---

-# Book a free appointment
+# Book a free Pension Wise appointment

-An appointment is a 45 minute conversation between you and a Pension Wise guidance specialist.
-You’ll get personal guidance on what you can do with your pension pot.
+An appointment is a conversation with a Pension Wise guidance specialist.
+They last around 45 to 60 minutes.
+Afterwards you’ll get a written summary of what was discussed.

+In your appointment, we will:

+- talk about the ways you can take your pension money
+- explain how each pension option is taxed
+- give you next steps to take

-Appointments are over the **phone** or **face to face**.
+You can speak to us over the phone or face to face somewhere local to you.

 [Book a phone appointment](/book-phone){: .button #phone-button style="font-size: 0.9em; padding-left: 2em; padding-right: 2em;"}
 [Book a face-to-face appointment](/book-face-to-face){: .button #face-to-face-button style="font-size: 0.9em;"}